 Although children are now routinely vaccinated against hepatitis A, most older adults aren't protected, even though they are at higher risk of complications.
 Only 6.1 percent of adults age 50 and older have received the vaccine, according to the CDC.

 Hepatitis A is found in the stool and blood of infected people.
 It spreads when someone unknowingly ingests even a microscopic amount through food, water or the environment, says Jeff Goad, a pharmacist and public health expert who is vice president of the National Foundation of Infectious Diseases.
 The illness can also be spread through sexual contact.

-Much of the spread happens in homeless communities, with outbreaks in cities including San Diego, Los Angeles, Miami and Philadelphia, and in the states of Florida and Kentucky.
+Much of the spread happens in homeless communities, with outbreaks reported in cities including San Diego, Los Angeles, Miami and Philadelphia, and in Florida and Kentucky.

 Restaurant outbreaks can be caused by tainted fruits and vegetables or an infected employee who doesn’t appropriately wash his hands, Goad says.

 Symptoms of hepatitis A include yellow skin or eyes, fever, loss of appetite, dark-colored urine or light-colored stools, diarrhea, nausea, stomach pain and fatigue.

 If you learn that you've been exposed to hepatitis A, either through personal contact with someone or through a foodborne outbreak, you can prevent infection by getting the vaccine or an immunoglobulin injection within two weeks of exposure.

 About 61 percent of infected people are hospitalized, according to the CDC.
 The risk of complications, liver failure and death is higher in older adults.